SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Annotation guidelines for sentence categorization annotation task

 \subsection{Annotation task specification}

-The sentence shown on the screen was said by a car racing coach during a sim-racing coaching session.
+The following prompt was shown to the annotator. \begin{quote} The sentence shown on the screen was said by a car racing coach during a sim-racing coaching session.
 These sentences are short phrases.

-Your task is to annotate the sentence with a tuple of comma separated values (Type, Category, Subcategory).
+Your task is to annotate the sentence with a tuple of comma-separated values (Type, Category, Subcategory).
 The possible tuples can be seen in the drop-down menu.
 Additionally, for each phrase there will be a (type, category, subcategory) already shown next to it.
-You need to correct the tuple if it is wrong.
+You need to correct the tuple if it is wrong. \end{quote}